equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 There might be several reasons why you would opt against using Radix as a CICD platform, and just using the CD part of Radix:

-- Your application consists of a set of components (i.e. micro services), with source code hosted in separated repositories
+- Your application consists of a set of components (i.e. micro services), with source code hosted in separate repositories
-- Your application depends on separate resources, and the deployment to Radix needs to be orchestrated
+- Your application depends on different resources, and the deployment to Radix needs to be orchestrated
-- Your team has more advanced needs of the CI than the Radix team is able to deliver (i.e. test reports, git lfs)
+- Your team has more advanced needs of the CI i.e. test reports, git lfs

 # Configuring the app

-As with a regular application put on Radix, a deploy-only application will need:
+Same as with any other application deployed to Radix, a deploy-only application will need:

-- A GitHub repository for our code (only GitHub is supported at the moment)
+- A GitHub repository for the code (only GitHub is supported at the moment)
-- A `radixconfig.yaml` file that defines the running environments.
-This must be in the root directory of our repository.
+- A `radixconfig.yaml` file that defines the running environments, which must be in the root directory of the repository

-We will go over these points below.
+These points is described below

 # The repository

-Unlike a regular Radix application deploy-only you have two options for how to structure your repositories.
+Unlike a regular Radix application, for a deploy-only application you have two options on how to structure your repositories.
 You can choose to have:

-- The Github repository act as a pure configuration repository.
+- The Github repository which act as a pure configuration repository.
 That is, source code for the different components resides in other repositories
-- Source code resides alongside the `radixconfig.yaml`
+- The `radixconfig.yaml` is in the source code repository

-The following documentation will use the second option.
-The example repository can be found [here](https://github.com/equinor/radix-example-arm-template)
+The documentation will use the second option and this [example repository](https://github.com/equinor/radix-example-arm-template)

 # The `radixconfig.yaml` file

-> Radix only reads `radixconfig.yaml` from the master branch.
+> Radix **only** recognise `radixconfig.yaml` from the **master branch**.
 If the file is changed in other branches, those changes will be ignored.

-One key distinction of a `radixconfig.yaml` file as compared to a regular Radix application is the the components has no `src` property set, as there is nothing to build on Radix.
-Rather it uses an `image` property, alongside a separate `imageTagName` per environment, as shown below:
+The major difference between a deploy-only `radixconfig.yaml` and a regular Radix application `radixconfig.yaml`, is the lack of components `src` property, as there is nothing to build on Radix.
+Rather it uses a `image` property, alongside a separate `imageTagName` property per environment, as shown below:

 ```yaml
 apiVersion: radix.equinor.com/v1